Nothgisrandom/Insurance_Cost_Estiamtion/README.md

 ### Interpretation of the fitted coefficients

-- **y-intercept:**  The expected cost of health care is approximately 20K when all the input features are at their mean values in the dataset.
+- **y-intercept:**  The expected cost of healthcare is approximately $ 20,000 when all input features are at their mean values in the dataset.

 - **smoker_yes:** 	increases the cost by 11.8 thousand dollars compared to non-smokers.

- - **BMI:** For each additional unit in BMI, the cost increases $333.9 if all other variables are held fixed.
+ - **BMI:** For each additional unit in BMI, the cost increases by $ 333.90 if all other variables are held constant.

-- **Children:** For each additional child in the family, the cost increases by $428.78 if all other variables are fixed.
+- **Children:** For each additional child in the family, the cost increases by $428.78, assuming all other variables remain constant.

-- **Sex_female:** For females, the cost increases by 9.30 dollars compared to males with the same age, BMI, etc.
+- **Sex_female:** For females, the cost increases by $ 9.30 compared to males of the same age, BMI, etc.

 -  The fitted coefficient shows the mean cost for the region variables if all other variables are at their mean value in the dataset.
 -  This helps compare the group means across different regions.
 Southern regions have a lower average cost compared to northern ones.